jrruethe/jrruethe.github.io/source/_posts/2015-08-23-placement-new.markdown

 // Specialize to not attempt alignment template<>
-struct Alignment<0>
+struct boundary<0>
 {
-   enum{alignment = 0};
+   enum{value = 0};
+   static void* next   (void* ptr){return ptr;}
    static void* align  (void* ptr){return ptr;}
    static void* unalign(void* ptr){return ptr;}
 };

 {% endcodeblock %}

-Using it is simple: Any pointer can be aligned, and any aligned pointer can be unaligned.
+Using it is simple: Any pointer can be aligned on a boundary, and any aligned pointer can be unaligned.
 However, it is important to remember that extra space must be allocated before attempting to align the pointer.
 The following example will show how to align a structure on a 16 byte boundary:

 {% codeblock lang:c++ %}